 - Asking friends or other family members for help when you need it.
 Consider in-home health services to help you care for the person with Lewy body dementia.

 - Exercising regularly and eating a healthy diet.

-- Learning as much about the disease as you can.
+- Learning about the disease.
 Ask questions of doctors, social workers and others on the care team.

 - Joining a support group.

 Many people with Lewy body dementia and their families can benefit from counseling or local support groups.
 Contact your local agencies on health or aging to get connected with support groups, doctors, resources, referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.

 Preparing for your appointment

 You'll probably first discuss your symptoms with your family doctor, who may refer you to a doctor trained in dementia — usually a doctor trained in brain and nervous system conditions (neurologist) or mental health conditions (psychiatrist).